schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## Unicast use of the all-ones node address in each point-to-point network

-The all-ones node address MUST be treated as broadcast except when used as a target for a /32 network node.

 255.255.255.255/32 MUST always be treated as broadcast.

 # Issues